Meromorphic vector bundles on the Fargues--Fontaine curve: Notation, terminology and generalities

 \section{Notation, terminology and generalities}

 We fix the following notation throughout the text.
 Given a Huber pair $(A,A^+)$, we let $\Spa(A,A^+)$ denote the preadic space of \cite[\S 3.4]{SW20}.
+We will mostly restrict to stably uniform analytic Huber pairs $(A,A^+)$, so that $\Spa(A,A^+)$ is an adic space.
 Whenever $A^+=A^\circ$ we simply write $\Spa A$.
 Analogously, given a Huber pair over $\bbZ_p$, we let $\Spd(A,A^+)$ denote the small v-sheaf of \cite[Lemma 15.1]{Sch17}.
 Whenever $A^+=A^\circ$ we simply write $\Spd A$.
-We let $\Adic$ denote the category of analytic adic spaces over $\bbZ_p$ \cite[Definition 3.2.1]{SW20}.
+We let $\Adic$ denote the category of uniform analytic adic spaces over $\bbZ_p$ \cite[Definitions 3.2.1 and 5.3.1]{SW20}.
 For an adic space $X$, by a geometric point of $X$, denoted by $\overline{x}\to X$, we mean a map of adic spaces $\overline{x}\colon \Spa(C,C^+)\to X$, where $C$ is a complete non-Archimedean algebraically closed field and $C^+\subseteq C$ is an open and bounded valuation subring.
+For such a geometric point $\bar{x}\to X$, we denote the associated field by $k(\bar{x})$ or only $k(x)$ if $x\to X$ is a general point (we will use this analogously in the scheme case).
 Whenever $C^+=O_C$ we say that $\overline{x}\to X$ is geometric rank $1$ point.
 If $\overline{x}$ is an isomorphism we will say that $X$ (the space itself) is a geometric point.

 As in the introduction, $E$ denotes a non-Archimedean local field, we let $O_E\subseteq E$ denote the ring of integers, we let $\pi\in O_E$ denote a choice of uniformizer, we assume that $\bbF_q=O_E/\pi$, we denote by $\bbC$ a fixed completed algebraic closure of $E$.